From Replications to Revelations: Heteroskedasticity-Robust Inference: Appendix B: Selection of studied regressions and tested coefficients

-From the reproduction packages containing an OLS regression with robust standard errors, we select the underlying regressions for the Monte Carlo study based on the following criteria: \begin{itemize} \item The size of the reproduction package's ZIP file is below 10 MB. \item The regression command can be successfully run.
+From the reproduction packages containing an OLS regression with robust standard errors, we select the underlying regressions for the analysis shown in Table 1 and the subsequent Monte Carlo studies based on the following criteria: \begin{itemize} \item The size of the reproduction package's ZIP file is below 10 MB. \item The regression command can be successfully run.
 The most common cause of a run error is the absence of confidential or proprietary data sets in the reproduction packages. \item A successful run of an automatic translation of the regression to R, based on the extracted information about the original regression.
 The second run must yield the same results as the original Stata run, except for small numerical discrepancies. \item The entire reproduction, including the extraction and storage of regression related information and the 2nd reproduction run in R for all regressions, takes less than 15 minutes for the whole reproduction package.
-Reproduction runs that take longer are currently cancelled with a timeout. \item From each reproduction package with regressions meeting these criteria, at most four regressions are selected for the Monte Carlo simulations. \item For each regression, $t$-tests are performed on at most 25 regression coefficients.
+Reproduction runs that take longer are currently canceled with a timeout. \item From each reproduction package with regressions meeting these criteria, at most four regressions are selected for the Monte Carlo simulations. \item For each regression, $t$-tests are performed on at most 25 regression coefficients.
 Each regression is estimated with a Least Squares Dummy Variable (LSDV) specification, even if the original Stata command uses absorbed fixed effects, to enable the computation of proper HC2, HC3, and HC4 standard errors. $t$-tests are not performed for originally absorbed fixed effects.
 Additionally, heuristics are used to identify dummy variable sets that are not absorbed but look like fixed effects.
 For these dummy variables no t-tests are performed either. \end{itemize} It is somewhat disappointing that we currently end up with only \nart\ reproduction packages containing at least one regression that satisfies all the criteria above.
-While some issues, such as missing data in a reproduction package, cannot be resolved, there remain additional points of failure in the process of reproducing the original Stata regression in R.
+While some issues, such as missing data in a reproduction package, cannot be resolved, there remain additional points of failure in the process of reproducing the original Stata regression in R. Hopefully, some failures can be avoided in more robust future versions of the repbox toolbox.